-- 4 Yes, the medical school is currently in the process of making major improvements to ESH/planetary health education. - 2 Yes, the medical school is currently in the process of making minor improvements to ESH/planetary health education. - 0 No, there are no improvements to planetary health education in progress.
+- Yes, the medical school is currently in the process of making major improvements to ESH/planetary health education. - Yes, the medical school is currently in the process of making minor improvements to ESH/planetary health education. - No, there are no improvements to planetary health education in progress.

-Score explanation: The Ohio State University College of Medicine Administration is currently working with students to implement student driven curriculum change.
-Change includes adding climate health language and individual facts to existing lectures for longitudinal incorporation, adding one introductory climate change and health e-module, adding a climate change focused community charity organization as one option for students to complete a mandatory service project, creating a small group discussion and standardized patient practice focused on a climate change - health chief complaint, adding climate health lectures into third year curriculum, and creating elective options for first, second, and fourth year students.
+The Ohio State University College of Medicine Administration is currently working with students to implement student driven curriculum change.
+Change includes adding climate health language and individual facts to existing lectures for longitudinal incorporation.
+This is a longitudinal project that will be implemented over the next few years and iteratively afterwards.

+In the last year, the medical school, with the leadership of the Sustainability in Medicine student group and faculty advisor, has added, adding one introductory climate change and health e-module in Foundations 1, created a small group discussion and standardized patient practice focused on a climate change- health chief complaint for one Longitudinal Group session for M2s, added three climate health lectures into the third year curriculum, and created elective options for first and fourth year students.

+The school is currently working on adding a climate change focused community charity organization as one option for students to complete a mandatory service project, Community Health Education project requirement.

 The group is applying for institutional funding to support dedicated students and programming, which was already approved for a match grant by the OSU Sustainability Institute and gained support of our Deans.

-In addition, a small group discussion and patient interaction surrounding climate health has already been approved and will be piloted with MD/PhD students summer 2022.
-A four week elective for fourth years covering Climate Health has been approved to offer for the 2022-2023 school year.
+The medical school also created a new faculty position, Director of Health Professions Sustainability Education, to continue this work.

+Resource: Sustainability in Medicine